brentp/mosdepth/README.md

 For a 5.5GB exome file and all 1,195,764 ensembl exons as the regions, this completes in 1 minute 38 seconds with a single CPU.

-The per-base output will go to `sample-output.per-base.txt`, the mean for each region will go to `sample-output.regions.bed`, and the distribution of depths will go to `sample-output.mosdepth.dist.txt`
+The per-base output will go to `sample-output.per-base.bed.gz`, the mean for each region will go to `sample-output.regions.bed.gz`;
+each of those will be written along with a CSI index that can be used for tabix queries.
+The distribution of depths will go to `sample-output.mosdepth.dist.txt`

 ### WGS example